Ryoo Seung-bum: 2005–2007: Critical success

-2008 to 2010
+2008–2010: Genre expansion

 Radio Dayz marked Ryoo's next leading role in 2008.
 He played Lloyd, a fast-thinking producer of an underfunded and understaffed radio program during Japanese colonial rule in 1930.
 To gain listeners, he creates a radio drama, the first of its kind in Korea, using formulaic tropes such as love triangles, amnesia, long-lost siblings, etc. The show's success also attracts the attention of the Japanese colonial government, and one of his voice actors is secretly working for the Korean Independence Army.
 Ryoo was praised for his versatility and nuanced take on the role, but the film did not do well at the box office.

 Ryoo Seung-wan's next film Dachimawa Lee returned to the beloved character from his 2000 short (played by Im Won-hee).
 The spy action film/parody is set during the 1940s in the last years of Japanese colonial rule, as Dachimawa Lee, his allies and enemies search for the whereabouts of a stolen national treasure, a golden Buddha statue that also contains a list of Korean freedom fighters wanted by imperial authorities.
 Ryoo played one of the minor villains, making quirky vagabond Border Lynx into a likeable rogue.

 In 2009, Ryoo, Park Hae-il, Moon So-ri, and Uhm Ji-won starred in Baik Hyun-jhin's 33-minute short film The End, in which four episodes with different stories all end with the close-up shot of the actor's facial expressions for more than 1 minute, then superimposed is the text, "The End."

-Ryoo said he chose his next film, No Mercy, simply because he wanted to work with actor Sol Kyung-gu.
+Ryoo said he chose his next film, No Mercy, simply because he wanted to work with actor Sul Kyung-gu.
 Ryoo played an environmental activist who confesses to a series of murders, then forces a renowned autopsy specialist (played by Sol) to compromise all his professional ethics by tampering with autopsy results in order to save his kidnapped daughter from being killed.
 The film was criticized for its lack of visual style and convoluted plot, but reviews said the film's highlight was the dramatic intensity between the two lead actors in their confrontation scenes in the police interrogation room, with Ryoo playing his role with a subtle eeriness.